 This process can sometimes take a few weeks or even a month or two, depending on the employer’s circumstances so don’t worry if it seems to be taking a long time.
 If you’re ever not sure, just give our recruitment team a call on 0161 480 8171 and we can give you an update.

-Working with your Damar trainer and your employer, you will improve your level of knowledge, skills and understanding of your job role and of the industry that you work in.
+Working with your Damar coach and your employer, you will improve your level of knowledge, skills and understanding of your job role and of the industry that you work in.
 Most apprenticeships have a wide range of optional content so your qualification can be tailored to suit your needs.
 In addition to your main apprenticeship qualification, you may also have the opportunity to gain other qualifications such as AAT for accounting, CILEx for law and ILM for management, which will stand you in good stead when developing in your role and applying for further promotions.

 The way in which we deliver our apprenticeships means that you will not need to attend classes or college one day a week.
 However, in order to develop the knowledge and understanding required for your apprenticeship, you will need to set time aside to study and your employer will support this.
 Study will take a variety of forms.
-It will include 1:1 sessions with your Damar coach and subject specialist tutor, online guided learning via our virtual learning environment, Damar OpenLearning, and other online resources, particularly if you need to do functional skills in maths, English or IT as part of your apprenticeship.
+It will include 1:1 sessions with your Damar coach and subject specialist tutor, online guided learning via our virtual learning environment, Damar OpenLearning, and other online resources, particularly if you need to do functional skills in maths or English as part of your apprenticeship